References

 For this next part, we will be using the vulnerability from this post to understand how to explore these functions:

-So now lets assume, that we performed our little search, and for whatever reason we decided to begin by looking at IOMobileFramebufferUserClient::ExternalMethod
+So now lets assume, that we performed our little search, and for whatever reason we decided to begin by looking at IOMobileFramebufferUserClient::ExternalMethod.

-object.
-If we click on the variable, it takes us to what looks like a list of function pointers to methods within the IOMobileFramebufferUserClient
+externalMethod of IOMobileFramebufferUserClient class.Now the important thing to note here are the references to g_MethodDescs.
+These correspond to parameter 4, which should be a pointer to an OSObject object.
+If we click on the variable, it takes us to what looks like a list of function pointers to methods within the IOMobileFramebufferUserClient class:

 Now, this decompilation doesn’t entirely make sense based on Apple’s documentation.
-Mainly because this 4th parameter more closely resembles the dispatchArray
+Mainly because this 4th parameter more closely resembles the dispatchArray from dispatchExternalMethod:

-(83) methods available for us to call from userspace.
+Once I figure out why this is, I will come back and edit this page, but we can deduce enough to continue.
+We can also use deduction to assume that this class only has 0x53 (83) methods available for us to call from userspace.
 Anyways, from the post linked above we know the vulnerable function is at index 83, so lets walk through these function pointers and figure out which one it is (the last one duh).
 The post linked above picks up from here about the vulnerability and how to exploit it, so I won’t go over that.

 Conclusion